Nexmo/nexmo-developer/_documentation/en/reports/code-snippets/load-records-sync-id.md

 ---
-title: Load record by ID
+title: Get a record by UUID
+description: How to get a record by specifying a message or call UUID.
 navigation_weight: 1
 ---

-# Load record synchronously by ID
+# Get a specific record by UUID

-This code snippet shows you how to retrieve a record using a message or call UUID.
+This code snippet shows you how to retrieve a specific record by specifying a **message or call** UUID.
 This is a synchronous call and so will block until it returns a response.

 ## Example